william-masdon-oracle/ai-gpu-solutions/ml_with_argo_workflows/configurations/configurations.md

 9. While the function is being deployed go back to the operator and execute the following command to obtain the ARGO_TOKEN used for login:

 `ARGO_TOKEN="$(kubectl get secret oracle.service-account-token -o=jsonpath='{.data.token}' | base64 --decode)"`
+`echo $ARGO_TOKEN`

-Then copy execute `echo $ARGO_TOKEN` and copy the value returned.
+Then copy the value returned by the echo command.

-9. Once the deploy has finished, in web console go to the Configuration section of the Application and create the following two key:value pairs:
+10. Once the deploy has finished, in web console go to the Configuration section of the Application and create the following two key:value pairs:

-ARGO_TOKEN:the value you copied at step 8 ARGO_SERVER_URL:go to Stack details -> Output and you can find it there
+ARGO_TOKEN:the value you copied at step 8

+ARGO_SERVER_URL:go to Stack details -> Output and you can find it there

 ![Function Config](images/func_conf.png)